eBAY

 AI isn't perfect, and the physical world is messy.
 We designed robust "failure" and "compliance" states to handle real-world complexity:

-• The "Fake" Protocol: To avoid high-friction confrontations in-flow, items identified as counterfeit were allowed to proceed to an "In-Review" state.
+To avoid high-friction confrontations in-flow, items identified as counterfeit were allowed to proceed to an "In-Review" state.
 Following compliance patterns, these were handled via post-listing removal and email notification.

-• The Buyer Experience: On the "View Item" page, we mirrored the visual language of the Authenticity Guarantee but used "Authenticated by Certilogo" messaging to maintain legal distinction while maximizing buyer confidence.
+On the "View Item" page, we mirrored the visual language of the Authenticity Guarantee but used "Authenticated by Certilogo" messaging to maintain legal distinction while maximizing buyer confidence.

 Impact

 • +13.4% Conversion Lift: For eligible items, the digital trust marker drove a significant double-digit increase in "Buy It Now" actions.
+Compared to items of eligible brand without trust marker.

 • Platform Efficiency: We successfully decoupled "Authentication" from "Logistics," proving we could scale trust globally without the overhead or carbon footprint of physical shipping centers.